 With the talent pool assorted, and with varying styles of working, it brings up the challenge of engaging the remote employee base.
 Far from the team and HR eyeshot, how does one keep this audience engaged and motivated?
-Presently, 63% of companies have remote workers, however, the vast majority of employers lack a structured work policies in place.
+Presently, 63% of companies have remote workers, however, the vast majority of employers lack a structured work policy in place.

 Communication remains vital to establish and maintain engagement with remote employees.
 However, with a remote employee pool, this process may prove more challenging with regard to the ease and flow.
-So, it is best if the communication channels and systems are process driven, and managers and HR teams initiate and create more opportunities and methods to engage through communication.
+So, it is best if the communication channels and systems are process driven, and managers and HR teams initiate and create more methods to engage through communication.
 Some methods to initiate this include

 1)Using Chat Programs – Chat programs make communication easy, cost effective, and engage employees in and outside the workplace.